YIOPTOFF2001/AWS-S3-Image-Uploader/README.md

 ![Project Diagram](Images/running2.png)

-Connect to the prostgre file using the following command
+Connect to the postgres file using the following command

 ![Project Diagram](connect.png)

-Run the main.java file.
+Run the main.java file on InteliJ.
 The output must be a customer email address
 ![Project Diagram](Images/java.png)